temporalio/proposals/dotnet/sdk-phase-1.md

 Notes:

+* There is no lazy connection/client like there is in other languages
+  * Originally the code had a `Lazy` connection option, but the team decided they wanted it removed
 * There will be `ExecuteWorkflowAsync` helper methods for each `StartWorkflowAsync` overload there
 * It was decided forcing an options object is easier than lots of parameters for start workflow
-* Notice that there is a string-based workflow `StartWorkflowAsync` call that accepts a return type and one that doesn't and returns a handle for `Nothing`.
+* Notice that there is a string-based workflow `StartWorkflowAsync` call that accepts a return type and one that doesn't.
 The user can specify a return type on `WorkflowHandle.GetResultAsync` if they want instead of at start time (or just never altogether if the return doesn't matter to the user).
 * For string-based calls to `StartWorkflowAsync`, we are accepting all args at once via `object[]`.
 But since array types are covariant in .NET, this means you could have a workflow that accepts `string[]` and forget that needs to